jhund/rails-recipes/pages/concerns.md

 ### C: Testing a domain concern

-Now that your concern is contained in a cohesive package, you can take it and do things with it in isolation.
+Now that our concern is contained in a cohesive package, we can take it and do things with it in isolation.
 E.g., testing it.
-Just include it into a `Test::User` class, stub a few dependencies, and now you can have very fast and simple unit tests.
-You don't need to satisfy everything that was part of the Fat User model in scenario A):
+We just include it in a `Test::User` class, stub a few dependencies, and now we can have very fast and simple unit tests.
+We don't need to satisfy everything that was part of the Fat User model in scenario A:

 * AR validations
 * AR associations